protonemedia/laravel-mixins/README.md

 ## Blade Directives

-Blade Directives can be registered by calling the `directive` method on the class.
+You can register Blade Directives by calling the `directive` method on the class.
 You can change the name of a directive with the optional first argument.

 ### Decimal Money Formatter